taoshidev/proprietary-trading-network/docs/how_to_compete_on_ptn_using_tradingview_signals.md

 ## Quick Start Guide

 Ready to dive in?
-Our quick start guide is designed to get you up and running with the Trading View signals in no time.
+Our quick start guide is designed to get you up and running with the TradingView signals in no time.
 Follow these simple steps, and you'll receive your first signal before you know it.

 1. **Sign up for a Digital Ocean account.** Though no payment will be taken you will need to add a payment method.
 2. **Deploy a Virtual Machine (Droplet or VM).** Once you sign up, you'll land on your Control Panel.
 You'll want to select "Deploy a virtual machine."